Minnie Piccardo on the power of photography, a heartwarming founder story, and a top piece of advice for budding photographers.

 Photography has a unique power to tell stories, to give us an insight into the complex goings on of different environments and situations.
 Put simply, it helps us to understand the world around us and, as Minnie puts it so nicely, "realise we are all part of a bigger picture."

 Minnie is the Creative Director of Australian photography startup, Urth.
 They make photography tools that have a positive impact on the environment.
 A passionate environmentalist, she discusses the power of photography to raise awareness about issues such as climate change.
-We also enjoy some great advice for budding photographers and a (rather romantic) founder story.
+We also get some great advice for budding photographers and a (rather romantic) founder story.
 Enjoy.

 Hi Minnie, welcome to A Good Community!
 Tell us about yourself, where did you grow up?